Larch wood is famous for several things — high hardness, good durability, insect resistance, and versatility.

 It gives off a prominent aromatic scent that ties it to the wood.
 While that may seem advantageous, the strong resinous odor can cause breathing problems.

-If you plan to use and work on larch wood, we highly advise wearing proper and appropriate breathing or facial masks to avoid being nakedly exposed to the strong smell.
+If you plan to use and work on larch wood, I highly advise wearing proper and appropriate breathing or facial masks to avoid being nakedly exposed to the strong smell.

 Additionally, do the woodworking in an open or well-ventilated space, giving you access to better air circulation.